ProTeamK60/bookit-kafka-config/README.md

-# bookit-instance-config
+# bookit-kafka-config
-Contains scripts to configure instances on ec2
+Contains scripts to configure kafka instances on ec2